 Betsy Rustrian, Office Manager — Ms. Rustrian was born in Brooklyn, NY, and holds an A.S. degree in Human Services from Borough of Manhattan Community College.
 She has worked for over a decade in the field of Human Resources that supports the NYC Department of Education, among other important organizations.
 Ms. Rustrian has a passion for working with young kids and a strong desire to strive for excellence in all that she does.
 She loves travelling and spending time with her family and two daughters.
 She loves to sing and is currently working on an album that she and her husband have written together.

-Traci Douglas, Director of External Affairs — Ms. Douglas joined MESA in 2016 as the Founding Director of External Affairs.
+Traci Douglas, Director of Culture and External Affairs — Ms. Douglas joined MESA in 2016 as the Founding Director of External Affairs and is now MESA’s Director of Culture and External Affairs.
 She entered the field of education in 2006 when she moved from New York to Philadelphia to be a social emotional teacher with Mastery Charter Schools.
 Prior to that, she practiced law in NYC for several years, and spent most of her legal career as a public defender, specializing in criminal defense and delinquency cases in Manhattan and Brooklyn.
-Before teaching, Ms. Douglas ran an after-school program for at-risk youth at The Neighborhood Defender Service of Harlem.
+Before teaching, Ms. Douglas ran an afterschool program for atrisk youth at The Neighborhood Defender Service of Harlem.
 It was this experience that drew her from the practice of law and led her to work in charter schools.
 Ms. Douglas was the Founding Director of Operations at DREAM Charter School in East Harlem and held other leadership roles at charter schools in Brooklyn.
 She holds a B.A. in Economics from Howard University and a J.D. from Harvard Law School.
-When Ms. Douglas isn’t recruiting new students and staff, developing community partnerships and raising awareness of MESA’s greatness, she is spending quality time with her family and perfecting her yoga poses.
+When Ms. Douglas isn’t recruiting new students and staff, developing community partnerships and planning schoolwide events, she is spending quality time with her family and perfecting her yoga poses.